TIJMacLean/FlyMyPlane/README.md

 - [] Sort out ordering of questions (change database to inc. question order?)
 - [x] Sort out ordering of answers
-- [] Add mitigation factors when risk greater than one
+- [x] Add mitigation factors when risk greater than one
 - [x] Add alert when form submission not valid
 - [x] Add yellow and red colours for choices
+- [] Make results page prettier